SaidZahrai/CarND-Kidnapped-Vehicle-Project/README.md

 <img src="./images/run.png" width="600"/>
 </p>

-Pushing the start button will start the simulation.
-You will see that the car is accurately followed and the simulation ends with the final message of having uccessfully passed.
+Pushing the 'Start' button will start the simulation and particle filter will localize the car.
+The car is accurately followed and the simulation ends with the final expected message 'Success!
+Your particle filter passed!'.

 <p align="center">
 <img src="./images/simulation.png" width="600"/>